 The Company is a junior mineral exploration and development company focused primarily on mineral prospects in British Columbia, Canada.
 On April 5, 2016, the Company entered into a mineral property acquisition agreement with C.J.
 Greig (the "Mineral Property Acquisition Agreement"), whereby C.J.
-Greig assigned to the Company 100% working interests in four property assets located in central and north-northwestern British Columbia.
+Greig assigned to the Company 100% working interests in four property assets located in central and northnorthwestern British Columbia.
 The properties conveyed under the Mineral Property Acquisition Agreement consisted of the Snoball Property, the Golden Lion Property, and the Other Mineral Properties (collectively, the "Purchased Properties").
 As consideration for the Mineral Property Acquisition Agreement, the Company issued as detailed below Common Shares and Common Share purchase warrants to C.J.
 Greig and granted a 0.5% NSR royalty on the Purchased Properties to C.J.
 Greig.
 The Company's primary assets consist of its 100% ownership interests in the Snoball Property and the Golden Lion Property.
 The Snoball Property consists of six (6) contiguous digitally registered mineral tenures totalling 3,545.12 ha.
 The Golden Lion Property initially consisted of five (5) contiguous digitally registered mineral tenures totalling 190.93 ha.
 After encouraging results from field work, the Company increased the size of the Golden Lion Property by staking 1,336.68 ha in 2018, as well as an additional 3,571.91 ha in early 2019.
-The Company's current objective is to focus on the exploration of the Material Claims.
+The Company's current objective is to focus on the exploration of the Material Claims; however, the Company does not expect to commence a phase I work program on the Golden Lion Property until the 2020 field season.
+If the Company does not receive the MYAB permit for the Golden Lion Property within a reasonable timeframe, the Company will re-allocate funds from the Golden Lion Phase I exploration program to preliminary exploration activities on the Holy Cross and Spanish Lake Properties.
+The Company cannot guarantee issuance of the MYAB permit for the Golden Lion Property.